-The application of nonlinear dynamics in physiological systems proposes a new basis in the way certain pathological phenomena emerge.
+The application of nonlinear dynamics in physiological systems offers a new basis in the way certain pathological phenomena emerge.
 The main characteristic is that a pathological symptom is considered as a sudden qualitative change in the temporal pattern of an illness, such as when a bifurcation takes place.
 This change can be caused either by endogenous factors or by an exterior stimulus that changes one or more critical control parameters.
 According to this rationale, therapeutic strategies should aim to invert the progress of the disease and restore normal physiological conditions by interfering with the control parameters.
-This is in contrast to the classical approach, in which the effort is focused on eliminating the symptoms with a linear rationale that relates the therapeutic stimulus to the effect through a proportionality.
-This is a general concept also referred to as dynamical disease, a term introduced by Mackey and Glass [31,47-49] (cf. also Section 11.1.2).
+This is in contrast to the classical approach, which focuses on eliminating the symptoms with a linear rationale that relates the therapeutic stimulus to the effect through a proportionality.
+This is a general concept also referred to as dynamical disease, a term introduced by Mackey and Glass [32, 48-50] (cf. also Section 13.1.3).
 It is widely appreciated that chaotic behavior dominates physiological systems.
-Moreover, periodic or other nonchaotic states are considered pathological, whereas the chaotic behavior is considered to be the normal, healthy state.
-The reason for this has to be associated with a fundamental advantage of nonlinear over classical systems.
-Indeed, small variations of the control parameters may offer finer, more rapid, and more energy-efficient controllability of the system compared to linear systems [50].
-This may be the reason why nature prefers chaos to regularity, and of course the latter is a good enough reason for applied biological sciences such as biopharmaceutics, pharmacokinetics, and pharmacodynamics to adopt this rationale to a greater extent.
+Moreover, periodic or other nonchaotic states are considered pathological, whereas chaotic behavior is considered to be the normal, healthy state.
+The reason for this should be associated with a fundamental advantage of nonlinear over classical systems.
+Indeed, small variations of the control parameters may offer finer, more rapid, and more energy-efficient controllability of the system compared to linear systems [51].
+This may explain why nature prefers chaos to regularity, and of course the latter is a good enough reason for applied biological sciences such as biopharmaceutics, pharmacokinetics, and pharmacodynamics to adopt this rationale to a greater extent.
+Part II Modeling in Biopharmaceutics